Tailgating – An All-American Tradition:

 “I noticed that people were cooking some elaborate dishes like crab cakes and wonderful stews,” he said, “and drinking not only beer but wine.”
 Batali attended more NASCAR races and observed even more adventurous tailgating, finding the experiences inspiring: “They were showcasing their communities.
 The NASCAR tailgaters are everywhere in America, and are serious about what they eat and drink and reminded me of what I used to see outside a Led Zeppelin concert.
 Before long, I was cooking for NASCAR drivers on the infield at racetracks in Bristol and Talladega, and they began to come and eat at my restaurants in New York.
 We became friends.”

 Richard Childress, former driver and current owner of one of the top NASCAR racing teams, makes heralded wines at his Childress Vineyards in Lexington, North Carolina.
 His Victory Cuv Champagne sparkling wine, a Chardonnay-based Blanc de Blancs Brut, is made in the traditional French Mhode Champenoise.
 The back label features a toast from Richard “to all your winning moments in life.”
 And you’ve probably guessed that one of the big fans of Childress wines is Chef Mario Batali.
 “I’ve been to Richard’s great winery,” Batali told me, “and walked with fans among his vines.
 We have fun over food, drinks and racing.
 They respond to friendliness, wonderful food and more and more of them are getting pretty sophisticated about wines.”

 Holly Clegg’s Mini Muffalettas:

-1 (16-ounce) jar chopped Italian olive salad, drained
+- 1 (16-ounce) jar Italian olive salad, chopped and drained

 Split rolls in half, lay on baking sheet.
 Divide ham, cheese, and olive salad onto each roll.
 Replace bread tops.